 Today I’d like to introduce you to my new vegan minestrone soup that your whole family will love!
 Packed with flavor and ready in well under an hour in your Instant Pot, this vegan minestrone will become a star of your family weekly menu.
 Add it to your list of favorite Instant Pot vegan soups!

-The beauty of minestrone soup is in its ingredients.
+The beauty of vegan minestrone is in its ingredients.
 You can use as many or as few vegetables as you’d like, and as long as you keep to a few main staple ingredients (tomatoes, pasta, cabbage, and beans), your soup will most likely be a success.

-This delicious vegetarian minestrone soup is:
+This delicious Instant Pot minestrone is:

 - – healthy

 - – light yet filling